lylakirati/automatic-differentiation/docs/milestone2.md

 We will need to depend on the libraries mentioned above, namely `numpy`, `scipy`, and `matplotlib`.

+TODO # What aspects have you not implemented yet

+## Future Features
+TODO # changes to the directory structure, and new modules, classes, data structures, etc

+In addition to the forward mode, our group will implement reverse mode because forward mode can be computationally expensive to calculate the gradient of a large complicated function of many variables.
+Reverse mode uses an extension of the forward mode computational graph to enable the computation of a gradient by a reverse traversal of the graph.

 ## License

-This package will be devloped and released under the `MIT` license which is a copyleft.
+This package will be devloped and released under the `MIT` license.
 The reasons behind choosing this license are that we want the software to be free and encourage others to contribute to open, public communities; while providing some degree of flexibility to developers like us.

-## Future Features
-TODO